|

 Q. How will I be notified of the hearing?

-A. A Notice of Hearing will be mailed to you,
+A Notice of Hearing will be mailed to you,

-any employers involved, and the Unemployment Compensation Department indicating
+any employers involved, and the Unemployment Compensation

-for your case as soon as you become aware that an appeal has been filed.
+aware that an appeal has been filed.

-The Appeals Division's Internet site contains
+The Appeals Division’s Internet site

-of their being scheduled.
-If you lose your hearing notice or want
+twenty-four hours of their being scheduled.
+If you lose your

-the quickest possible notice of when your appeal is scheduled, you should
+hearing notice or want the quickest possible notice of when your

-check this site.
+appeal is scheduled, you should check this site.

 Q. What should I do if I cannot attend the